 Skip to contents

-This function maps the arguments of a target function to the desired names.
-Users will use a named list name_match to standardize the argument names, at least x and y, to the target function.
+This function creates a new function that wraps an existing function, remapping the argument names based on a user-specified literal mapping.
+Specifically, arguments passed to the new function with names on the left-hand side of the mapping are renamed to the corresponding right-hand side names before being passed to the original function.
+Users map two arguments without x and/or y to standardize the argument names, x and y, to the target function.
 This function is particularly useful to parallelize functions for spatial data outside sf and terra packages that do not have arguments named x and/or y. par_* functions could detect such functions by wrapping nonstandardized functions to parallelize the computation.

 Usage